Want to shoot better?

 I’ve had my hands on one for a few months and it’s definitely much better than simply looking at if your front sight moved when dry-firing.
 Instead of simply feeling like you messed up…it tells you where it moved, how much it moved, and how to correct it.

-Full review coming soon, but so far I’d say if you’re really serious about upping your shooting game…try MantisX out.
+Full review HERE.
+I’d say if you’re really serious about upping your shooting game…try it out.
 Work with both dry and live fire.
 Plus it’s fun to compete with your friends.

 And that’s it…now you’ll be able to work on your fundamentals, dry-firing, and range shooting to become a more accurate pistol shooter.
 Remember, you won’t become a pro in a few days.
 The guy next to you at the range nailing all the steel targets probably has dozens of hours of dry firing and thousands of rounds under his belt.

 If you’re looking for some handgun training…check out our Gun Noob to Gun Slinger program.
 All the important stuff to get you competent in 2 hours.